 ► An etude, sonata, or showpiece that demonstrates technical and interpretive accomplishment.
 (Piano accompaniment is not required.)

-Applicants should submit a minimum of two recordings:
+Applicants must submit a minimum of two recordings from the following options*:

-An American folk song from the 19th or 20th century.
+2. An American folk song from the 19th or 20th century

-The recordings can be sung a capella without any accompaniment, or with a backing track.
-Songs need to be clearly labeled and submitted with title, name of the show it’s from (if applicable), year, composer and lyricist.
+Your recordings may be sung a capella or with a backing track.
+Songs need to be clearly labeled and submitted with:

-Pop music or current rock music submissions are not recommended.
+Submitting pop or current rock music recordings is not recommended.